fbpx

 Things to do during “off-peak” hours

-• Run your dishwasher, washing machine and dryer
+• Run your dishwasher, washing machine and dryer, or other major appliances.

-• If you have air conditioning, run it in the afternoon before 4 p.m., to pre-cool your home
+• If you have air conditioning, run it in the afternoon before peak time, to pre-cool your home.

 Things to do during “peak” hours

 Switching to energy-efficient appliances will also help reduce your home’s electricity use.
-Ensuring your home is utilizing LED lightbulbs and smart power strips can help reduce un-avoidable electricity use during on- and off-peak times.
-Smart electric appliances can now be set to run during specific times of the day, browse electric appliances with the Appliances Assistant.
+Ensuring your home utilizes LED lightbulbs and smart power strips can help reduce unavoidable electricity use during on- and off-peak times.
+Smart electric appliances can now be set to run during specific times of the day, browse electric appliances with the Appliance Marketplace.

 Have questions about